equinor/appsec/docs/security-champion/1-new_security_champion.md

 - [#AppSec](https://equinor.slack.com/archives/CMM6FSW5V): Information regarding AppSec

 !!! info
     [#AppSec](https://equinor.slack.com/archives/CMM6FSW5V) Most general information should be posted here so everyone in Equinor has access to it and can participate!
+Dropping a ```@appsecteam``` in this channel will get our attention immediately.

 ## Relevant events